 We can also use the NETWORKDAYS function to calculate Working Days excluding Weekends and Holidays.

-To do this, similarly, as before, use the NETWORKDAYS function to write the following formula in the E5 cell.
+To do this, similarly, as shown before, use the NETWORKDAYS function to write the following formula in the E5 cell.

 =NETWORKDAYS(B5,C5,$D$13:$D$15)